PowerDNS/pdns/docs/settings.rst

 -  Integer
 -  Default: 2^31-1 (on most systems), 2^63-1 (on ILP64 systems)

-Maximum number of signatures cache entries
+Maximum number of DNSSEC signature cache entries.
+This cache is automatically reset once per week or when the cache is full.
+If you use NSEC narrow mode, this cache can grow large.

 .. _setting-max-tcp-connection-duration: